rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Widest near middle or similar width near base and apex

-This state refers to leaves where the widest point lies half way between a the attachment point of a leaf to the stem and the tip (apex) of the leaf or leaves that have a similar width near the base, middle and apex.
+This state refers to leaves where the widest point lies around half way between a the attachment point of a leaf to the stem and the tip (apex) of the leaf or leaves that have a similar width near the base, middle and apex.
 It includes the shapes linear, oblong, elliptic, rhombic and orbicular.
 Avoid selecting leaves close to inflorescences and flower heads (capitula) or smaller leaves sprouting from the junction (axil) of larger leaves and the stem as these leaves are often not a good representative of the typical size and shape of the leaves of the plant.

 #### Widest near apex